A client reviewing an environmental compliance report with an environmental consultant

 Types of Environmental Compliance Reports

 There are many different types of reports.
 We are going to focus on the most common.
-The reports that your facility likely needs to complete include the following:
+The reports that your facilities likely need to complete include the following:

 The TRI requirements only apply if you meet all three of the above criteria.
 A few examples of applicable industries include: